daljeetv/speed/docs/INSTALLATION.md

     GA_ANALYTICS_ID=UA-XXXXXX-XX

-## Running Octobox as a GitHub App
+## Running Speed as a GitHub App

-Octobox can be configured to run as a [GitHub App](https://developer.github.com/apps/), which allows it to access private repository issue and pull request data without requiring `repo` scope.
+Speed can be configured to run as a [GitHub App](https://developer.github.com/apps/), which allows it to access private repository issue and pull request data without requiring `repo` scope.

 Due to a restriction in the GitHub App API, you'll need to create both an [Oauth App](https://github.com/settings/applications/new) and a [GitHub App](https://github.com/settings/apps/new), first follow the setup instructions for [Local installation](#local-installation).